MoldMuse FAQ's And Tutorials

 On some of the intricate ones I do ALL of the above.

 Try casting into a warm mold coated with baby powder.
 This helps the material flow better.
 Put the silicone rubber mold in an oven set at "Warm" for about 15 to 30 minutes.
 Once the mold is warm to the touch, use a soft brush to dab in baby or talcum powder in the mold.
 Make sure all interior areas are covered.
 Now turn the mold up-side down and knock out all of the excess powder.
 This will leave a light coat of powder on the inside of the mold.
 This technique reduces the chance of trapping air by reducing surface tension.
 It allows the material to flow much better.
 For complex molds you may need to pour a small amount of the casting medium into the mold and then slowly rotate the mold to coat the inner mold surface.

 Q. HOW DO I CLEAN MY MOLDS ?

-A. We recommend cleaning your molds after a dozen casts.
-Use hot soapy water and a SOFT toothbrush to gently scrub the interior of the mold.
+A. We recommend cleaning your molds after 3 to 4 casts.
+Use hot soapy water and a VERY SOFT toothbrush or preferably a make-up brush to gently scrub the interior of the mold.
 All food grade molds should be washed before and after each use.

 .....................................................Here are some tutorials done by my lovely customers on both.